History of the College Heights Foundation

 The CHF endowment tops the $75 million mark, and the number of funds grows to more than 1,200.

 WKU President Timothy C. Caboni announces the Opportunity Fund initiative at his investiture with a goal of raising $50 million for student recruitment, retention, and applied research opportunities to deserving students.

 CHF purchases historic Bird Lawn property at 1703 Chestnut Street to renovate as the Cliff Todd Center, new home to the College Heights Foundation.

 CHF Annual Golf Classic tops over $1 Million in scholarships awarded to more than 1,700 students.

 The CHF endowment tops $90 million mark, and the number of funds grows to more than 1,300.

-CHF moved offices to the Cliff Todd Center at 1703 Chestnut Street, adjacet to campus.
+CHF moves offices to the Cliff Todd Center at 1703 Chestnut Street, adjacent to campus.